adarshsaraf/AUV/log.md

 To-do next:
  - Get the quotation and size for Li-on battery.
  - Talk to airlines and airport authorities about it.[Transport by sea, air cargo dhl]
  - Find the inrush current for BMS, ask bhaiya again.
+Discuss with Gopinath sir about over-charging and under-charging.
  - Find Li-Po to purchase now.
  - Experiment with the thruster and battery to find how long it lasts.
  - Mechanical team need to build a CFD to give idea of how much power is need underwater.